facebookarchive/pfff/README.md

 pfff is also made of few tools:
  - pfff, which allows to test the different parsers on a single file
  - pfff_db, which does some global analysis on a set of source files and store the data in a marshalled form in a file somewhere (e.g. ```/tmp/db.json```)
- - pfff_db_heavy, which does some heavy language specific global analysis on a set of source files and store the data in a database somewhere (e.g. ```/tmp/pfff_db/```)
- - codemap, which is a gtk and cairo based source code visualizer/navigator/searcher leveraging the information computed previously by pfff_db
  - sgrep, a syntactical grep
  - spatch, a syntactical patch
  - scheck, a bug finder
- - scheck_heavy, a bug finder leveraging the information computed previously by pfff_db_heavy
  - stags, an Emacs tag generator
+ - codequery, an SQL-like code search engine
+ - codemap, which is a gtk and cairo based source code visualizer/navigator/searcher leveraging the information computed previously by pfff_db
+ - codegraph, also a gtk and cairo based tool, but focused on visualizing code dependencies

-For more information, look at the pfff wiki here: http://github.com/facebook/pfff/wiki/Main as well as the ```docs/manual/``` directory.
+For more information, look at the pfff wiki: http://github.com/facebook/pfff/wiki/Main as well as the ```docs/manual/``` directory.